jasp-stats/jaspMetaAnalysis/inst/help/RobustBayesianMetaAnalysis.md

 - Fitted model: Specify a path to already fitted RoBMA model using R. The model must be saved as an RDS file.

 #### Data
 - Effect Size: Effect sizes of the studies.
-In case that the effect sizes are measured by Cohen's d t-statistics can be provided instead.
-- t-statistic: t-statistics of the studies.
-Only possible if the studies effect sizes are measured by Cohen's d or correlations.
-Effect sizes can be provided instead.
 - Effect Size Standard Error: Standard errors of the effect sizes per study.
 Must always be positive.
 A 95% CI for the effect sizes can be provided instead.
 In case that the effect sizes are measured by Cohen's d the sample sizes can be provided instead.
 - 95% CI Lower and Upper Bound: 95% CI lower and upper bounds of the effect sizes per study.
 Must be separated into two columns.
 The standard errors of the effect sizes can be provided instead.
 - N: Overall sample sizes of the studies.
 Only possible if the studies effect sizes are measured by Cohen's d or correlations.
 Effect Size Standard Errors can be provided instead.
-In the case of two-sample t-tests, sample sizes per group can be provided as well.
-- N (group 1) / N (group 2): Sample sizes of each group of the studies.
-Only possible if the studies effect sizes are measured by Cohen's d and correspond to two-sample t-tests.
-Overall sample sizes or Effect Size Standard Errors can be provided instead.
 - Study Labels: Optional argument that will add study labels to the output.

 #### Expected direction of effect sizes